 Does the Credit Union Require an Impound Account?

-Only if you are financing more than eighty percent (80%) of the appraised value of the property or the sales price, whichever is less.
-Also, an impound account may be required if you do not make timely payments for taxes, assessments, insurance premiums, or other items which affect the Credit Union's security interest in the property.
+An impound account is required if: (1) you are financing more than eighty percent (80%) of the appraised value of the property or the sales price, whichever is less; or (2) the property is located in a flood zone and requires flood insurance.
+Also, an impound account may be required if you do not make timely payments for taxes, assessment, insurance premiums, or other items which affect the Credit Union’s security interest in the Property.

 Is Flood Insurance Required?